 Montréal Pride Festival is now the largest LGBTQ festival in Canada and the largest LGBTQ gathering in the francophone world.
 Every year in mid-August, Montréal Pride Festival attracts more than 2 millions local and international visitors.

+Bear in mind that this is the event program for 2019.
+Stay tuned for the 2020 program for Montreal Pride, coming soon.
 The highlight of Montreal Gay Pride is arguably the colorful and lively parade, which will mark its 35th edition for 2019.
 The Montreal Gay Pride Parade will again celebrate the rainbow flag, paying particular attention to the color blue - a symbol of serenity and harmony.
 Dress in blue, and interpret the symbolism of blue however you wish.
 Following a minute's silence at 2:30pm, the parade will kick off from Metcalfe Street, and pass along iconic René-Lévesque Boulevard before concluding at Alexandre-DeSève Street in the heart of the city's new Village.

 Along with the annual Pride Parade, you can look forward to the city's popular Pride Festival.
 Founded in 2007, the festival aims to promote LGBTQ rights, and celebrate the social progress of the community.
 Since its inception, the Pride has evolved momentously into an annual event which attracts roughly 2.7 million people both locally and internationally, over the course of its 11-day duration.